llxxbb/Nature-Demo/doc/order-generate.md

 ### Nature key points

 In tradition design, order and order state will be fill into one table, in this condition, new state will overwrite the old one, so it's difficult to trace the changes. **In Nature, normal data and state data are separated strictly**, You must define them separately.
-And furthermore, Nature will trace every change for the state data.
+And furthermore, Nature will trace every change for the state data by state version.

 mutex state are separated by "|".

+`is_empty_content` means you need not to implement converters for "/B/sale/orderState",  but converter definitions are necessary still.
+Because it's body is empty, Nature can convert it for you automatically.

 ## Define `converter`